Privacy Policy Cookie Policy Terms and Conditions

 The Soča Valley – Europe’s hidden gem for outdoor enthusiasts

 This site contains product affiliate links.
-We may receive a commission if you make a purchase after clicking on one of these links.
+I may receive a commission if you make a purchase after clicking on one of these links (at no additional cost to you).

 The Soca Valley is renowned for its crystal-clear river that runs through this magnificent mountain landscape.
-The Soca Valley is named after the river that flows through it: the Soca, which is especially well known in the European wild water kayak community and is a playground for white water rafting.
+The Soca Valley is named after the river that flows through it: the Soca, which is especially well known in the European wild water kayak community and is a playground for whitewater rafting.
 The 138-kilometer-long river starts in the northwest of Slovenia and flows into the Adriatic Sea.
 The Soca inspired a Slovenian poet to write a poem and Disney to shoot movie scenes for the film The Chronicles of Narnia: Prince Caspian.

 Napoleon’s Bridge

-How to get to the Soca Valley?
+How to get to the Soca Valley – outdoor playground in Slovenia

 The most beautiful way to reach the Soca Valley is from the north via the Vrsic-Pass.
 It includes countless bends and incredible scenery.
 The only reason to miss it is if you are dealing with motion sickness.

 Even a public bus runs across the pass in summer and brings visitors to the Soca Valley.
-It is a serpentine road and an excellent alternative to the Austrian Großglockner Hochalpenstraße (as you do not pay any toll, and the experience is comparable).
-If you aren’t used to narrowing and curvy mountain roads, you better hop on the bus or drive on less busy days (weekdays, after high season).
-The views are magnificent.
-The only downside of taking the bus is that you can’t get out wherever you want to take pictures.
-The bus only stops at the top of the pass.
+It is a serpentine road and an excellent alternative to the Austrian Großglockner High Alpine Road (as you do not pay any toll, and the experience is comparable).
+Be aware that during the high season and weekends, this road can get pretty busy.

 Bovec is the first town when you come down from Vrsic Pass and is surrounded by higher mountains and is the starting point for the most adventurous sports activities.
 It has a very sporty atmosphere.
 In Bovec, you can find various camping grounds, glamping sites, apartments, hotels, hostels, and the Ravelnik and Čelo outdoor museum.
-The adventurous sports Bovec offers are rafting, hydrospeeding, kayaking, canyoning, paragliding, hiking, mountain biking and caving.
+The adventurous sports Bovec offers are rafting, hydro speeding, kayaking, canyoning, paragliding, hiking, mountain biking and caving.
 Also offers winter activities like skiing, ice climbing and sledding.

 Kobarid has a less sporty vibe, it seems calmer.
 Still, the center is adorned with a few sports shops.
 Outside of town, a huge campsite lies, and additional accommodations are hotels, hostels, and apartments.
 The most significant sights are the Italian Charnel House, the Napoleon Bridge and the Kobarid Historical Walk.
 From Kobarid, you can start hikes to explore the beautiful outdoors and see some waterfalls.

 Staying in Soca Valley is a beautiful experience and everyone who’s looking for true tranquility is going to find it here.
-It might be the perfect destination for a digital detox!?
+It might be the perfect destination for a digital detox!

 Tonocov grad archaeological site